mmorse1217/ves3d/README.md

-This codebase is not maintained and is made available for reference purposes.
+This codebase simulates deformable vesicles in Stokes flows and resolve inter-cell collisions and scales to thousands of cores.
-It simulates deformable vesicles in Stokes flows and resolve inter-cell collisions and scales to thousands of cores.
+It is not maintained and is made available for reference purposes; we do not guarantee timely responses to feature requests or bug fixes.
 It contributed to the following publications:

  - Dhairya Malhotra, Abtin Rahimian, Denis Zorin, and George Biros.
 "A parallel algorithm for long-timescale simulation of concentrated vesicle suspensions in three dimensions."
 (2017) [Preprint](https://cims.nyu.edu/~malhotra/files/pubs/ves3d.pdf) (2017).